nicciniamh/sensorfs/assets/sen2fs.md

 # Sen2Fs - Export a dict by property to sensorFS

-This function explodes a dict into files based on basepath, host, dataclass and data.
-So with a dict representing data from an AHT10 sensor on Pi3, storing in the base path of sensor, the call would look like ```dataToFs('/sensor','pi3','aht10, data)```.
+This function explodes a dict into files based on basepath, dataclass and data.
+So with a dict representing data from an AHT10 sensor on Pi3, storing in the base path of sensor, the call would look like ```dataToFs('/sensor/pi3','aht10', data)```.
 Given the dictionary:

 ```